The Rise and Fall of ENSO in a Warming World: Insights from a Lag-Linear Model: Simple Predictors of ENSO Variability

 We now use the East Pacific energy budget to derive a linear model for ENSO variability in terms of mean temperature and stratification (Fig. \ref{Fig:FirstLinearModel}).
 As the argument to the exponential in Eq. \ref{Eq:BudgetMainText} is small, we can apply a Taylor expansion to create a linear expression for $\Delta \mathrm{M}_{\mathrm{ENSO}}$ (see Supplementary Text 2 for details).
 Then, by multiplying the stratification term by $\langle \Delta \bar{\Gamma}\rangle/\langle \Delta\bar{\Gamma} \rangle$ and each other term by $\langle \Delta\bar{T}\rangle/\langle \Delta\bar{T} \rangle$, we find:

 where

-The parameters $A$ and $B$ are roughly constant in the MITgcm simulations: $A\langle \Delta \bar{T} \rangle$ and $B \left \langle \Delta \bar{\Gamma} \right \rangle$ have strong linear relationships with $\langle \Delta \bar{T} \rangle$ and $\left \langle \Delta \bar{\Gamma} \right \rangle$, respectively (demonstrated in the $\Delta t=50$ year scenario, Fig. \ref{Fig:FirstLinearModel}a and b).
-Intuitively, the value of $1/A$ ($\sim$7 K) is an e-folding scale for ENSO strength (Eq. \ref{Eq:BudgetMainText}), while $1/B$ is analogous but for stratification.
-These constants are made up of changes to components of the growth rate ($\Delta \sigma$, Eq. \ref{Eq:BudgetMainTextSigma}) and each therefore corresponds to components of the Bjerknes index (i.e., $A$ is made up of dynamical damping, zonal advective feedback, the thermocline feedback, and thermodynamic damping, while $B$ is controlled by the Ekman feedback).
+The parameters $A$ and $B$ are roughly constant in the MITgcm simulations: $A\langle \Delta \bar{T} \rangle$ and $B \left \langle \Delta \bar{\Gamma} \right \rangle$ have strong linear relationships with $\langle \Delta \bar{T} \rangle$ and $\left \langle \Delta \bar{\Gamma} \right \rangle$, respectively (demonstrated in the $\Delta t=50$ year scenario, Fig. \ref{Fig:FirstLinearModel}a and b, Extended Data Table 1).
+The value of $-1/A$ is around 7 K, and represents the temperature scale over which warming weakens ENSO events by a factor of $e$ (Eq. \ref{Eq:BudgetMainText}).
+Meanwhile, $1/B\approx0.12$ K/m is the stratification increase that would strengthen ENSO by a factor of $e$ (discussed further in Supplementary text 2).
+Additionally, each component corresponds to parts of the Bjerknes index (i.e., $A$ is made up of dynamical damping, zonal advective feedback, the thermocline feedback, and thermodynamic damping, while $B$ is controlled by the Ekman feedback).
 Overall, Eq. \ref{eq:StratLinearModel} is an energy balance based linear predictor for ENSO strength in terms of only mean temperature and mean stratification.

 The linear model accurately predicts the evolution of simulated ENSO variability (Fig. \ref{Fig:FirstLinearModel}c).
-We can estimate $A$ and $B$ either by evaluating expressions \ref{Eq:APrediction} and \ref{Eq:BPrediction} (calculated as the slope of the data in Fig. \ref{Fig:FirstLinearModel}a and b) or through an empirical fit of $\Delta \mathrm{M}_{\mathrm{ENSO}}$; these two methods give similar results (Extended Data Table \ref{ed:EmpiricalVsEnergyBalance}).
-The simplicity of the model allows for easy separation of the effects of mean temperature and stratification: warming causes a monotonic weakening of ENSO variability, while stratification changes cause a fast increase then a small decrease in ENSO strength (Fig. \ref{Fig:FirstLinearModel}c).
-It is important to note that the contributions of stratification changes to ENSO variability are not fully captured by a linear function of mean stratification (non-linearity in Fig. \ref{Fig:FirstLinearModel}b), so its role in the long-term weakening of ENSO is smaller in the linear model than in the energy balance framework.
+We can estimate $A$ and $B$ either by evaluating expressions \ref{Eq:APrediction} and \ref{Eq:BPrediction} (calculated as the slope of the data in Fig. \ref{Fig:FirstLinearModel}a and b) or through an empirical fit of $\Delta \mathrm{M}_{\mathrm{ENSO}}$; these two methods give similar results (Extended Data Table 1 and Fig. S5).
+The simplicity of the model allows for clear separation of the effects of mean temperature and stratification: warming causes a monotonic weakening of ENSO variability, while stratification changes cause a fast increase then a small decrease in ENSO strength (Fig. \ref{Fig:FirstLinearModel}c).
+It is important to note that the contributions of stratification changes to ENSO variability are not fully captured by a linear function of mean stratification due to changing upper-ocean temperature structure (non-linearity in Fig. \ref{Fig:FirstLinearModel}b); this leads to stratification contributing less to the decline of ENSO variability in the linear model than in the energy balance framework.